Written by Simoun Magsalin.

 While anarchists may reject the Leninist vanguard party, anarchists are not opposed to revolutionary organization.
 Anarchists understand the necessity of creating networks and structures between movements.
 Indeed there have been anarchist and libertarian revolutionary organizations throughout history and some that still exist today.
 Historical examples include the Black Army in Ukraine, the CNT-FAI in Spain, and Korean Anarchist Communist Federation in Shinmin.
 Examples of libertarian revolutionary organizations that exist today are the Zapatistas in Chiapas, and the YPG-YPJ in Rojava.
 Another reason for this opposition to the vanguard party is that anarchists reject their quest for state power.

 We anarchists reject the state and reject seizing state power as a strategy for liberation because as the preeminent manifestation of hierarchy, it is acutely insufficient for liberation.
 This does not mean we are against organization and institutions, but rather we believe these ought be organized in a libertarian and egalitarian manner.
 After all, the state is not merely its organization nor its institutions.
 Nor is the state its provision of social services nor merely its prerogative for violence.
-The state is a territorial concentration of power in the hands of a few situated above society—to use the definition by anarchist writer Pëtr Kropotkin.17 The state is power excluding the society at large.
+The state is a territorial concentration of power in the hands of a few situated above society—to use the definition by anarchist writer Pëtr Kropotkin.
+The definition is outlined in Pëtr Kropotkin, The State: Its Historic Role, (The Anarchist Library, 1896), Part I. The state is power excluding the society at large.
 The state is necessarily a concentration of power, otherwise the institution would not be a state.
 The concentration of power in the hands of a few implies a social relationship where power—particularly its decision-making form—is held by a minority where the majority is excluded and therefore disempowered under the state.